 October, 2023 Amanda's new album "Cover Me" was released, a collection of her favorite cover songs.

 February 16, 2024, Amanda's first original Arabic song “Khatiran & Shabban” was just released.
 Amanda is now writing a new album of songs and stories in Arabic from her childhood with memories she is excited to explore and share in this new music piece.

 I was approached by my dear friend Irene Gottlieb to rerecord my song "Walking In Twos".
 She and I spoke many times about how we could inspire hope and optimism through the language of music during these difficult times.
 Los Angeles producer Chuck Cymone, a close friend to Irene, knew exactly how to record "Walking In Twos" to do just that.

 "Walking In Twos" by Amanda and Friends was recorded with authentic inspiration and instruments from Pyret Beats and vocals from Uganda, New Zealand, Lebanon, USA and Mexico.
-This is a true global collaboration sponsored by the Anne Frank Center for Mutual Respect and the Westcoast Black Theatre Troupe in the style of Michael Jacksons "We Are The World".
+This is a true global collaboration sponsored by the Anne Frank Center for Mutual Respect and the Westcoast Black Theatre Troupe in Sarasota, Florida in the style of Michael Jacksons "We Are The World".
 This will be an event to see when we bring our collaboration together for a live in person performance.

 "We can save the world with a smile, we can love the world like a child, step in someone else's shoes, let the magic begin walking in twos."